lets-implement/common-lisp/articles/int-main.md

 performance, but we need to tightly focus on our stated goals of simplicity and short development time.

-Let's also not do anything in the code that would preclude us from using a concurrent collector if we don't have to.
 Since we're going to be manipulating these pointers from C, the GC should deallocate an object if and only if the object is not reachable from the root set **and** the object isn't reachable from native code.
-I think we should use a smart-pointer class to help us out; it'll just increment a reference count in a `lisp_object` when we refer to it from C, and decrement it when it goes out of scope.
+I think we should use a smart-pointer class to help us out;
+it'll just increment a reference count in a `lisp_object` when we refer to it from C, and decrement it when it goes out of scope.
 I'll name it `lisp_object_handle`, and the code will be boiler-platey enough not to be listed here.
 The only notable C++11 features we use are `auto` for compile-time variable type deduction and [move-constructors][] which should be straightforward.

 We updated `gc_info` to look like this now:

     struct gc_info {
-        // The initialization of crefcount isn't atomic, but I don't
-        // think it needs to be.
         gc_info() : crefcount(0) { }

-        std::atomic_uint_fast32_t crefcount;
+        unsigned int crefcount;
     };

-This makes use of C++11's nice `atomic` header for atomic ops.

 Let's start `gc.h++` now too.
 Besides housing `lisp_object_handle`, it'll hold the `gc` class which will manage garbage collection.